-The Spanish program at Welsh Hills School is taught at every level to our students beginning with Toddler and continuing through High School.
+The Spanish program at Welsh Hills School is taught at every level to our students beginning with Children's House and continuing through High School.
 The program focuses on making students familiar with the foreign language, so that it feels like a natural acquisition of Spanish as they progress.
 The overarching goal is to provide students with experiences that spark their curiosity to explore other languages and cultures, while enhancing their innate ability to learn different ways to communicate.

 For toddlers, Spanish is informally integrated into the everyday experiences of the classroom, as the teacher speaks in Spanish about the snacks or color of their clothing and introduces songs and books.